mercadona/postoffice_django/README.md

 - `topic`: Topic name.
 This topic **must** exist on postoffice to manage the message.

-- `message`: Message to sent.
+- `message`: Message to be sent.
 This **must** be a dict.

 - `attributes`: Additional attr.
-All attributes are cast to string when publish a message
+All attributes are cast to string when publishing a message.